AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/algorithmic-models/understanding-predictive-audiences.md

 ---
-title: Understanding [!UICONTROL Predictive Audiences] in Audience Manager
+title: Understand [!UICONTROL Predictive Audiences] in Audience Manager
-description: In this video, we will discuss what Audience Manager [!UICONTROL Predictive Audiences] are, present details about how they work, and point out use cases.
+description: In this video, learn about Audience Manager [!UICONTROL Predictive Audiences], details about how they work, and typical use cases.
 feature: Algorithmic Models
 topics:
 activity: understand